|

 Erection

 This is when a boy's 'P' hardens and lengthens.
 This usually happens when a boy has sexual-thoughts, or as a result of physical stimulation.
 During puberty a boy will start to get erections more often, sometimes without any stimulation at all.
+This is very normal.

 Most erections are not straight, and tend to either curve upwards or to either side.
 Many boys worry that their 'P' is smaller than other boys', but most 'Ps' are around the same size when erect.
 Do not attempt to compare yours with anyone's.
 We all have different bodies and its all OK.